Can Lyme Disease Cause Jaw Pain? TMJ Symptoms Explained

 Lyme disease should be considered when TMJ symptoms:

-Recognizing this pattern can help avoid unnecessary procedures and prolonged symptoms.
+Recognizing this pattern may help avoid unnecessary procedures and prolonged symptoms.

 Clinical Takeaway